-Hot on the heels of WD announcing its Black SN750 SSDs with an optional chunky heatsink to lessen throttling, Samsung today responded with its new 970 Evo Plus line of SSDs, which on paper is its fastest consumer NVMe offering to date.
+Hot on the heels of WD announcing its Black SN750, one of the best SSDs for gaming and best NVMe SSDs, with an optional chunky heatsink to lessen throttling, Samsung today responded with its new 970 Evo Plus line of SSDs, which on paper is its fastest consumer NVMe offering to date.

 It's somewhat of a surprise release, and an interesting one when you compare the specs to Samsung's 970 Pro family.
 Samsung has always saved its best performance for its Pro family, while its Evo drives have traditionally offered better pricing at slower (though not 'slow') speeds.